Tarragon Shrimp Salad (Video)

-I loved how French Tarragon from the garden perked up the flavors in this tasty Tarragon Shrimp Salad with Celery, Green Onion, and Celery Seed!
-Use Salad Recipes to find more recipes like this one.
+I loved how French Tarragon from the garden perked up the flavors in this tasty Tarragon Shrimp Salad and the salad also has celery, green onion, and celery seed.

 Watch the video to see if you’d like to make